Payday loans in Ontario

 Local financial institutions

-Some credit unions and local banks offer less expensive small-dollar financing longer repayment terms.
-You might want to look into credit builder loans, which come in small amounts and can help you improve your credit score by reporting every on-time repayment you make to credit bureaus.
+Some credit unions and local banks offer less expensive small-dollar financing amounts with longer repayment terms.
+You could also look into credit builder loans, which come in small amounts and can help you improve your credit score by reporting every on-time repayment you make to credit bureaus.
 You also typically have more time to pay it off.

-If you’re struggling with your personal finances, you might want to also consider enrolling in a credit counseling program.
-These can help you make a budget and manage your debts.
+If you’re struggling with your personal finances, you might want to consider enrolling in a credit counselling program.
+These programs can help you make a budget and manage your debts for the long-term.

-If you’re interested in applying for a short-term loan in Ontario, you’ll need to meet the following eligibility criteria:
+If you’re interested in applying for a payday loan in Ontario, you’ll need to meet the following eligibility criteria:

 - Be at least 18 years old